Table of Contents

 - Antibasement membrane IgG autoantibodies can be found in the serum.

 The main aim of therapy is to reduce itching and blisters and assist the proper skin healing.
-Usually, choice of treatment depends on the extent of skin involvement.
+Usually, the choice of treatment depends on the extent of skin involvement.

 - In very mild cases and for local recurrences, topical glucocorticoid or topical tacrolimus